 - Adaptability: We continuously evaluate and strive to improve, adjust to new facts, conditions, laws and regulations.
-We explore issues and are unafraid of untried solutions or options. - Accountability: We are fair, transparent, and responsible for our actions and we communicate and define those actions. - Integrity: Our actions are honest, ethical, fair, rational, and science-based. - Competence: We are skilled, proficient, and equitable in our work and we strive for continual improvement. - Empathy: We listen, connect, and understand the community and other stakeholders.
+We explore issues and are unafraid of untried solutions or options. - Accountability: We are fair, transparent, and responsible for our actions and we communicate and define those actions. - Integrity: Our actions are honest, ethical, fair, rational, and sciencebased. - Environmental Justice1: We seek to address environmental justice issues in air quality within our community.